matthewadams/spring-dta-jpa-datanucleus-mongodb/readme.txt

 Overview
 ========
-This file describes the multimodule Maven project rooted in the "app" directory in the directory containing this file.
+This file describes the multimodule Maven project rooted in the directory containing this file.

 MongoDB
 =======